acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 **IPv4:** This is a 32bit addressing scheme in the following syntax:
 ###.###.###.### (where ### = 1-255). e.g. 131.130.70.8

-**IPv6:** this is a 128 bit addressing scheme expressed in hexadecimal which can accomodate up to 2^128 devices, thus many more than the previous IP-address standard.
-This is regarded sufficient for the foreseable future.
+**IPv6:** this is a 128 bit addressing scheme expressed in hexadecimal which can accommodate up to 2^128 devices, thus many more than the previous IP-address standard.
+This is regarded sufficient for the foreseeable future.

 e.g. 2001:0DB8:AC10:FE01:0000:0000:0000:0000

 IP addresses are assigned by the so-called **DHCP server** and are usually temporary.
-There are also permanent IP-adresses (useful e.g. for a server).
+There are also permanent IP-addresses (useful e.g. for a server).

 #### Domain Name

 A domain name is an IP-address expressed in natural language, e.g. univie.ac.at.
 This is made possible through the so-called **Domain Name System (DNS)**.
-This service serves as a registry matching IP-Adresses with domain names.
+This service serves as a registry matching IP-Addresses with domain names.

 **Example:** IP-address 131.130.70.8 resolves to domain name "univie.ac.at"